-Students, whose behaviour is considered inappropriate, may be asked to leave the class, and if so will be reported to the School Director.
+Students, who misbehave, may be asked to leave the class, and if so will be reported to the School Director.

-If a student misbehaves, he/she will be given a warning, and a note will be entered into their file.
+They will be given a warning, which means a note will be entered into their file.
 No further action will be taken, providing there are no further instances of misbehaviour.
-In case of a more serious breach of conduct, or repetition of minor acts of misconduct, one of the following courses of action will be taken:
+In case of a more serious offence, or repetition of bad behaviour, one of the following might happen:

-- The student will be issued with a written warning indicating the consequences of any future misconduct; - The student will be asked to compensate for or make good any damage caused to school property; - The student will be asked to make appropriate recompense or apology for any offence or harm caused; - The student will be suspended or expelled (without refund) with immediate effect;
+- The student will be given a written warning explaining the consequences of any future misconduct; - The student will be asked to pay for any damage caused to school property; - The student will be asked apologise for any offence or harm caused; - The student will be suspended or asked to leave the school with immediate effect;